5 Shady Walks IN Denver

-I will also admit that “hiking in Denver” is more like walking or urban hiking.
+I will admit that “hiking in Denver” is more like walking or urban hiking.
 Since Denver is flat and most of the trails are concrete, people might argue that there is no hiking in Denver.

 And I will also admit that finding SHADE in Denver (without being in a park) is also a big challenge.
 We are, by the way, in the high prairie, and forests don’t come naturally here in the high plains.
 Thus, the best place to find shady places to walk in Denver would be the parks (Cheesman ((see video)), City Park, Wash Park, and Civic Park are great ones), but if you actually want to get some distance and feel like you’re hiking in Denver in the shade, you’ll need to be a bit creative.

-So with apologies to people who might not be as much as a stickler for IN Denver as I am, here are my 5 recommendations for where to hike in Denver in the shade.
+So, with apologies to people who might not be as much of a stickler for IN Denver as I am, here are my 5 recommendations for where to hike in Denver in the shade.

 5 Shady Denver Hikes

 1. Cheesman Park to Washington Park (3 miles)

 You’ll pass by giant homes of the Who’s Who in Denver.
-Due to the Country Club Golf Course’s limited access, you’ll have to route around it via University.
+Due to the limited access to the Country Club Golf Course, you’ll have to route around it via University Blvd.
 Grin and bear it for a 1/4 mile, then you’ll be back into the Country Club/North Wash Park neighborhoods as you approach Wash Park.
 Once you get to Wash Park, you can enjoy a 6-mile loop, stopping by its gardens, lakes, art, and sculpture.
 I share this walk with visiting family during Thanksgiving.